Jewish Learning and Fellowships

 JLF is an 8-10-week experiential, conversational seminar that invites fellows to deepen their understanding of Judaism on their own terms.
 This semester, we will be exploring the curriculum Life’s Big Questions.
 Together we will explore questions like, “What is (my) Jewish identity?”
 “How do I understand myself in the context of my relationships (with family, friends, etc.)?” and “What does it mean to build community?”.
 We’ll be asking a lot of big questions, but we don’t purport to have the big answers.
 We make no claims about the “right” way to practice or not to practice Judaism.
 Our goal is to help you explore the tradition in a welcoming and warm space in conversation with a diverse group of people.

-We will be running two sessions of JLF, one open to anyone and one specifically for Jews of Color.
-Sessions will begin the week of October 2.
+We will be running two sessions of JLF, one for new participants and JLF 2.0 for folks who already participated in JLF, Life’s Big Questions.
 Students who participate in at least 8 weeks of the fellowship will receive a $250 stipend.

 Jewish Learning Fellowship 2.0: Ancient Wisdom for Modern Wellbeing